noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

   - GET requests by default, but can be configured
   - per method override of all stage level settings
   - use request params for cache keys

+## integrations

+- since API gateway is sync and expects a sync response
+  - integrate with an async backend that can immediately return a request ID but asynchronously process the request, e.g. with api gateway -> SQS -> lambda

+### lambda

+- authorizors: enable custom oauth/saml/etc authnz
+  - from lambdas perspective its just another fn, so all the best practices still apply
+- use auth caching to reduce repeat API calls for returning users
+  - cachable between 5min -> 1 hour

+### step functions

+- ensure the expected request throughput with the step function start execution api can handle